-C4C has reached capacity and new applications are considered for 2023/2024 placement.
+C4C has reached capacity and new applications will likely be for 2024 placement

 There's much to see here!
 Take your time, click around, and learn all there is to know about the many resources available to you.